stephndz/PROJET-WINGZ/README.md

 #### MyItemRecyclerViewAdapter

 This Adapter manages how the list of interesting points i.e sites behave.
-It's basically the link between a set of rough data and their presentation in fragmen_item_list layout.
+It's basically the link between a set of rough data and their presentation in fragment_item_list layout.
-For this, this adapte only a needs a Site List and a listener to be instantiated.
+For this, this adapter only a needs a Site List and a listener to be instantiated.

 #### ContentActivity